mourner/tinyqueue/README.md

+## tinyqueue

-The smallest and simplest binary heap priority queue implementation in JavaScript.
+The smallest and simplest binary heap priority queue in JavaScript.

 ```js
 // create an empty priority queue